BrianMwangi21/raas/README.md

    ```
    or send a normal text to get a curated response.

-3. The bot confirms saves to Chroma.
+3. The bot confirms saves to Chroma or if it is a normal text, will generate a charming response.
-4. (Upcoming) A scheduler periodically nudges you with ideas like:
+4. A scheduler periodically nudges you with ideas like:

    * “Pick up lilies on your way home btw.”
    * “Book a quiet table and bring that Chimamanda short story collection.”